 Guava is one of the most healthy tropical fruits.
 Its widely accepted as a natural health-booster as it is rich in vitamins, fiber and minerals.
 Guava is an essential ingredient for the healthy recipes and mostly used in nutritious drinks, smoothies and desserts.
-Guava has so many health benefits that make it very essential to be incorporated into your daily diet.
+Guava has so many health benefits that make it an essential part of your daily diet.

 Nutritional Content of Guava Fruit

-This nutritious tropical fruit contains vitamin C (more than orange) and it is rich in proteins, carbohydrates and fats as well.
+This nutritious tropical fruit contains more Vitamin C than and orange; it is also rich in proteins, carbohydrates and fats as well.
 The beta-carotene in guava is very essential for vision, bones and the immune system of your body.

 Guava is also rich in minerals, like potassium which is very important for the muscular and nervous system.
 Besides, the fiber it has; helps intestinal flow and regulates your urinary system.
 It has very small caloric index which is similar to the apple.

 The benefits of guava are incalculable thanks to its essential ingredients.
 It is not only a delicious food, but also a nutritionally valuable fruit that helps prevent wide-variety of diseases.
 The main health benefits of guava are:

 Guava contains antioxidants, which lowers the pace of the aging of cells when combined with vitamin C. It helps body fight against harmful free radicals and empowers the immune system of the body against various types of cancer.
 It facilitates the absorption of iron in the diet, thus helping to avoid or treat anemia when consumed together with the foods rich in iron.
 So it is very important to incorporate this valuable antioxidane fruit in to your daily diet.